Harvard-ATG/ood-rstudio/README.md

 ## Container

 The base container used is defined in `/build/rstudio-base.def`.
-This is a direct translation of a Docker image from the [Rocker RStudio Docker repo](https://hub.docker.com/r/rocker/rstudio) into the Apptainer format.
+This is a direct translation of a Docker image from the [Rocker RStudio Docker repo](https://hub.docker.com/r/rocker/rstudio) ([Rocker homepage](https://rocker-project.org/)) into the Apptainer format.
 The definition file can be used to change the behavior to suit different use cases.

 ## Application